-Kid Sense Occupational Therapy focuses on making everyday life easier for children with developmental challenges, their parents, and their extended network of families and carers.
+Kid Sense Occupational Therapy focuses on making everyday life easier for children with developmental challenges, their parents, their teachers, and their extended network of families and carers.

 Kid Sense Occupational Therapy helps children overcome developmental challenges in movement, play, learning, attention and behaviour.

 At Kid Sense we don’t treat a diagnosis, we overcome the hurdles to daily life.
 Occupational Therapy helps children develop their abilities in*:

-- Whole body (Gross motor) skills: running, jumping, hopping, skipping, ball skills, table posture.
+- Whole body skills (Gross Motor skills): running, jumping, swimming, bike riding ball skills, posture at the table.

-- Sensory processing: sensory reactions to the body or external stimulus which impacts attention, behaviour and learning.
+- Sensory Processing (for concentration and learning): sensory reactions within the body or in response to external stimulus which impacts concentration, behaviour and learning.

-- Self management: general organization, keeping track of personal items, knowing the time, and using money.
+- Self-Management: general organization, keeping track of personal items, understanding time, and using money.

 * Different skills are required at different ages and stages of education.

 Occupational Therapy improves the functional skills that are required across environments.
-While the actual ‘therapy’ occurs with the therapist in the clinic (and home setting through home practice), our Occupational Therapy team works closely with parents, teachers and other care-givers to implement strategies to help develop physical, attention and play skills in child care, kindergarten and school environments.
+While the actual ‘therapy’ occurs within the clinic setting (and home setting through home practice), our Occupational Therapy team works closely with parents, teachers and other care-givers.
+Our team help implement strategies to develop physical, attention/concentration, self-care and play skills in the home, child care, kindergarten and school environments.